 The Right Beginning

-To begin either a manicure or pedicure, always remove all nail polish before doing anything else.
+To begin a manicure and pedicure, always remove all nail polish before doing anything else.
 Make sure that you use something soft, such as a cotton ball, and remove every bit of the polish from the entire nail.
 If you forget to remove even a small bit of the polish, it can mess up the rest of the manicure.

 If your nail polish is extra dark or you have several coats of polish on the nail, simply soak your cotton ball with polish remover and press it on the nail for three or four seconds to give it time to soak through each layer of polish.
 You can use either cotton balls or pads or those made out of a rayon blend.
 Either of these will do.